RR

 • Has met grade-level expectations throughout the year and is well prepared for [next grade].

-• Showed steady growth in reading, math, and work habits — a strong foundation heading into next year.
+• Showed steady growth in reading, math, and work habits, which gives [Student] a strong foundation heading into next year.

 • Made meaningful progress across the year and is on track for continued success.